zambiazzi89/CS499/README.md

 The website allows users to use different data structures to load a dataset containing information about bids.
 Different data structures also allow for specific operations to be performed on the dataset.

-This web application was created using create-react-app.
-To run it, execute "npm start"
+To run it, execute "npm run dev"